Controlling Chaotic Maps using Next-Generation Reservoir Computing: Results

 \subsection{Control in the Presence of Noise and Modeling Error}

 To show that the NG-RC-based controller is robust to unexpected perturbations, we inject noise into the H\'{e}non map during control.
 The noise is injected in both $x$ and $y$ variables using $d_{x}$ and $d_{y}$ as shown in Eqs. \ref{eq:henon map xip1}-\ref{eq:henon map yip1}.
-The noise is sampled from a normal distribution with 0 mean.
-We vary the noise strength in the same way as in Sec. \ref{sec: Prediction Robustness to Noise}.
+The noise is sampled from a normal distribution with zero mean.
+We vary the noise strength in the same manner as in Sec. \ref{sec: Prediction Robustness to Noise}.

-To determine the effectiveness of the NG-RC-based controller subject to noise, we repeat the task of controlling the system between the two unstable fixed points $P_{U1} \rightarrow P_{U2}$, but we choose to focus on the stability of the system after it has reached $P_{U2}$, and compare the error to the noise level.
-To do this, we sweep $K$ and calculate the RMSE between iterations 50 and 150 for each, and average over 100 trials.
-As shown in Fig. \ref{fig:sweep_K_and_noise_rmse}, the RMSE rapidly increases when $|K|$ approaches 1, indicating that the controller is unstable for $|K|>1$ for all noise levels in agreement with Sarangapani's stability analysis.\cite{Sarangapani2006}

-Note that the RMSE approaches the noise level when $K \rightarrow 0$, which is what we expect from Eq. \ref{eq:error2} in the case of perfect learning as the tracking error becomes the noise.
-Although the modeling error of the NG-RC is very small for learning the H\'{e}non map, this might not be true for every system.
+To determine the effectiveness of the NG-RC-based controller subject to noise, we repeat the task of controlling the system between the two unstable fixed points $P_{U1} \rightarrow P_{U2}$, but we choose to focus on the stability of the system after it has reached $P_{U2}$ and compare the error to the noise level.
+To do this, we vary $K$ and calculate the RMSE between iterations 50 and 150 for each and average over 100 trials.
+If the RMSE for a given trial and K is greater than $10^3$, the system is diverging to infinity, and we consider it a failure and exclude it from the figures.
+For this task, there are no failures for $|K| \leq 0.9$.
+As shown in Fig. \ref{fig:sweep_K_and_noise_rmse}, the RMSE rapidly increases when $|K|$ approaches 1, indicating that the controller is unstable for $|K|>1$ for all noise levels in agreement with Sarangapani's stability analysis.\cite{Sarangapani2006} Note that the RMSE approaches the noise level when $K \rightarrow 0$, which is what we expect from Eq. \ref{eq:error2} in the case of perfect learning, as the tracking error becomes the noise.
+The reason the error does not remain a constant for $|K|<1$ and then diverge to infinity at $|K|=1$ is because 150 iterations are not enough for the error to converge to the noise level for all $|K|<1$.
+For example, we can iterate the tracking error in Eq. \ref{eq:error_perfect} with $K = 0.99$ using initial error $x_{0} - x_{U2} = 1.7627$ to find the error should reach the noise level of $\sigma_{d} = 10^{-5}$ in 1202 iterations.
+Similar to Fig. \ref{fig:sweep training points and noise rmse}, the error bars are typically too small to be seen, indicating a high confidence in the mean of the RMSE.